-After recent Oscar success for Ray and Walk the Line, the musician biopic is - for better or worse - big right now.
+After recent Oscar wins for Ray and Walk the Line, the music biopic is, for better or worse, very big right now.
 After all, it promises an easy ticket for Hollywood actors who thirst for awards.
 Too bad the movies themselves are usually lousy.
-2007 has seen the musician biopic at its peak, though input from the US this year is relegated to a spoof (Walk Hard) and an art flick (I'm Not There).
+2007 has seen the music biopic at its peak, though input from the US this year is relegated to a spoof (Walk Hard) and an art flick (I'm Not There).
 Meanwhile, France and the UK have both entered the fray, with a middling biopic about Edith Piaf and an excellent portrait of Joy Division's Ian Curtis, respectively.
 And yes, more biopics are reportedly in the works, including those on Janis Joplin, Freddy Mercury, and Kurt Cobain.
-In short: Give a movie star a chance to sing - or lip-sync - in the shoes of a legend, and there's no stopping them.
+In short: Give a movie star a chance to sing – or lip-sync – in the shoes of a legend, and there's no stopping them.

 - RITCHIE VALENS, La Bamba (1987).
 One of the other guys on Holly's doomed flight – The Big Bopper was the third, and so far there's no movie about him – Valens remains a hero to many Latinos, even if the movie itself didn't leave as much of a legacy as Los Lobos' popular rerecording of the title song.